Hofer's metric in compact Lie groups: The geometry of groups with bi-invariant Finsler metrics

 and the previous proof, we can conclude that $\|z+z_{\varepsilon}\|\le \|w+w_{\varepsilon}\|$ for any $\Ad$-invariant Finsler norm in $\k$.
 Letting $\varepsilon\to 0$ gives us the desired inequality $\|z\|\le \|w\|$.

-Now assumme that there is an equality of norms for a strictly convex norm, then by Proposition \ref{majo}, $z=\Ad_k w$ for some $k\in K$, and in particular $w\in \mathbf D/2$ also.
+Now assume that there is an equality of norms for a strictly convex norm, then by Proposition \ref{majo}, $z=\Ad_k w$ for some $k\in K$, and in particular $w\in \mathbf D/2$ also.
 But $e^w=e^z$ and the injectivity of the exponential map implies $z=w$. \end{proof}

 \begin{rem}If $z,w$ are as in the previous theorem, then by Proposition \ref{majo}, we have

 for some $k_i\in K$, $\lambda_i\ge 0$ with $\sum_i\lambda_i=1$.
 We also mention here that the proof of the previous theorem shows that when $w$ is regular, the $k_i$ are in the Weyl group of $K$. \end{rem}